 - university disability resource center personnel

 In total 24 courses will be developed and offered on topics including Nemeth Code within UEB Contexts, UEB Technical, and Braille Instructional Methods.
-Review the tentative list of courses (link to PDF Project INSPIRE Tentative Course offerings PDF).

-In spring and summer 2020, Project INSPIRE will offer the following courses:
+Project INSPIRE will offer the following courses:

 STEM Braille Boot Camp